-Whether you are looking for a mountain retreat, a seaside escape or a city stay in North or South America you will find it here.
-If an island retreat or an all-inclusive is more what you had in mind, look here.
+Whether you are looking for a mountain retreat, a seaside escape or a city stay in North or South America you will find some top romantic destinations here.
+If an island retreat or an all-inclusive is more what you had in mind for a long weekend escape, look here.
+Also, you won’t want to miss the variety of awesome romantic couples’ destinations for an extended weekend in Europe, as well as, Asia, Africa, and Australia.

-Banff, Canada may be one of the most romantic getaways in the north.
+Banff, Canada may be one of the most romantic destinations for a getaway in the north.
 First off, Banff has amazing lakes that you have to see to believe.
 While photos might make you think it must be photoshopped, they really are that beautiful!

 Lake Louise is a spectacular lake that is not to be missed.
 Enjoy a kayak ride for two then grab lunch at the hotel overlooking the lake.